-Architecture, Gardens and open spaces, Guildhall Art Gallery, Journalism and the press, Legal London, Literary tours, Magna Carta, Romans, St Paul's Cathedral, The Great Fire of London, The River Thames, City churches, General city tour, Lectures and talks, Financial Institutions.
+Architecture, Gardens and open spaces, Guildhall Art Gallery, Journalism and the press, Legal London, Literary tours, Magna Carta, Romans, St Paul's Cathedral, City churches, General city tour, Lectures and talks, Financial Institutions, Great Fire of London, River Thames.

 In London for the first time?
 The 10th time and still not seen it all?
 Would you like a half day tour, a full day?
 Use your valuable time well: see the key royal and historical sites and learn all you can with a professional and entertaining guide.
 I will create a unique tour for you, your family, your group, for example:

 Outside the City of London, I offer a walking tour around the regeneration area of Kings Cross and a tour around 'Silicon Roundabout', the new young financial technology business area to the north of the City and east into Shoreditch including some wonderful street art!

 Beyond London, I lead tours that showcase Britain's rich heritage to locations such as Hampton Court Palace with its Tudor history, and further afield to Windsor, and Oxford.

 A volunteer at Westminster Abbey, I lead educational tours of the Abbey to student groups and school children.

 I am a published authored with a book on Lord Mayors' Portraits from Dame Mary Donaldson (Lord Mayor in 1983) to Dame Fiona Woolf (2013).

 I am a Friend of The City Churches and have the Freedom of the City of London.